How To Write A Dissertation Or Thesis

 Again, if these words have got your head spinning, don’t worry!
 We’ll explain these concepts and techniques in other posts.
 The key takeaway is simply that there’s no “one size fits all” for research design and methodology – it all depends on your topic, your research questions and your data.
 So, don’t be surprised if your study colleagues take a completely different approach to yours.

 Step 7: Present your findings

-While these two chapters are similar, the analysis chapter generally just presents the processed data neatly and clearly without interpretation, while the discussion chapter explains the story the data are telling – in other words, it provides your interpretation of the results.
+While these two chapters are similar, the results chapter generally just presents the processed data neatly and clearly without interpretation, while the discussion chapter explains the story the data are telling – in other words, it provides your interpretation of the results.